istvan-ujjmeszaros/advanced-sassy-ink/README.md

 - `gulp sass`: compiles the default ink styles to `/css/ink.css`
 - `gulp custom-sass`: compiles the customized ink styles to `/css/ink-custom.css`, based on the customized `_settings.scss` file, which must be created based on the provided `_settings-default.scss` file
-- `gulp inline-styles`: moving the style decalrations to inline styles in all the `.html` files in the `templates-src` folder, written into the `templates-dist` folder
+- `gulp inline-styles`: moving the style declarations to inline styles in all the `.html` files in the `templates-src` folder, written into the `templates-dist` folder

 ## Compatibility